Get Allergy Meals On The Table Fast Without Stress or Sacrificing Variety

 Especially for moms who are cooking for kids with food allergies and need extra help with top eight allergens, kids meal planning, allergy meals and meal planning for beginners.

-I knew I needed a break from cooking and thinking about food and I started to figure out how to plan intentionally so I could give myself a break consistently.
+1. I knew I needed a break from cooking and thinking about food and I started to figure out how to plan intentionally so I could give myself a break consistently.
 I learned about intentionally rotating meals so I didn’t have to constantly search for new products or recipes and could still have loads of variety.
-I learned the best way to plan so I didn’t have to go back to the grocery store more than once a week.
-And I learned how to become more efficient when I was cooking, so I wasn’t in the kitchen ALL THE TIME.

-2. Cooking With Simple, Whole Ingredients.
+TIP 2: Cook With Simple, Whole Ingredients.

-The next thing I began to do was cook with simple, whole foods.
 When my daughter was diagnosed with gluten intolerance in addition to peanut and tree nut allergies, I started to see that either peanuts, tree nuts, or gluten were in EVERYTHING.
-(It reminded me of when my oldest still had her milk and egg allergies, so this works for all allergies).
-I was frustrated and dismayed.
+(It reminded me of when my oldest still had her milk and egg allergies, which is ALSO in everything so this works for all allergies).
+To be honest, I was frustrated and dismayed.
 I felt like there were so few products she could eat.

 Which is when I realized that maybe I should just get rid of pre-packaged food altogether.
 I mean, less processed is better for you and I don’t have to spend hours reading labels on a carrot!
 Once I figured this out, I was unstoppable!